 Many but tiny parks

-The city is full with parks and they even plan to establish more!
+The city is full of parks and they even plan to establish more!
 It is important to note that they named every green area as a park, does not matter how big, or actually how tiny they are.
 Many cities could learn from them still.

-Stanley Park is next to the Downtown of Vancouver and over 400 hectare big!
-The park is basically a forest on a peninsula, surrounded by the seawall which has a cycling and walking path.
+Stanley Park is next to the Downtown of Vancouver and over 400 hectares big!
+The park is basically a forest on a peninsula, surrounded by the seawall which has a cycling and walking paths.
 It is 22 km and it is the world’s longest uninterrupted waterfront walkway.
-There are several beaches, one swimming pool, nice rocks and old lighthouse on the way.
+There are several beaches, one swimming pool, nice rocks and the old lighthouse on the way.
 In the inner part we have seen only the Beaver Lake so far (few outdoor scenes from 50 Shades of Grey were filmed here).
-The totem poles are also very famous spot in the park, but we didn’t wander there yet.
+The totem poles are also a very famous spot in the park, but we didn’t wander there yet.